Rijksmuseum: Library

 The Rijksmuseum Research Library is part of the Rijksmuseum, and is the best and the largest public art history research library in The Netherlands.

 Restaurant

-Rijks, stylized as RIJKS®, is a restaurant with 140 seats in the Philips Wing.
+Rijks, stylised as RIJKS®, is a restaurant with 140 seats in the Philips Wing.
 Joris Bijdendijk has been the chef de cuisine since the opening in 2014.
 The restaurant was awarded a Michelin star in 2017.